grafov/shift-shift/README.md

 Install
 =======

-Binding of `udev` for Go used so before build you need:
+Binding of `evdev` for Go used so before build you need:

     go get github.com/gvalkov/golang-evdev/evdev